Creatorless

 11. What is the core belief behind Creatorless?

-If a meme reaches scale, it deserves a treasury.
+If a meme reaches scale, it deserves an Experimental Allocation.

-And that treasury should belong to holders, not the person who clicked “create”.
+And if coordination emerges, that allocation should belong to holders, not the person who clicked “create”.

 Creatorless exists to make that outcome structural, not optional.